 Homeless shelters are sometimes associated with churches or municipal governments.
 They are funded by the government and many homeless shelters are being erected across the country to combat the growing percentage of homeless people in America.
 The Department of Housing and Urban Development has shown that there are many households in the United States that pay more than half of their income on rent alone – not including food, education or transportation.
 This leads them to becoming especially susceptible to becoming homeless, which is why these homeless shelters are becoming increasingly popular in urban areas.

 The Salvation Army is a social service organization and a religious group who, through social service programs, helps fight sin and despair.
 Through working with the Christian Church, the Salvation Army has helped children, women, elderly men, addicts and family’s through tough times for more than 130 years.

-Gospel Rescue Missions offer services to everyone, no matter what their age, race, religion, color, or origin may be.
+Citygate Network offer services to everyone, no matter what their age, race, religion, color, or origin may be.

 Department of Veterans Affairs targets homeless veterans and their dependents with their special initiatives and programs all across the country.

 Feeding America is a hunger relief charity and it is the leading one in the United States.
 They provide food assistance for over 25 million low-income people across the country including children and seniors.